 (30) failure to protect confidentiality and integrity of data or other cybersecurity or disaster recovery failures;

 (32) excessive risk-taking;

 (33) marketing and distribution difficulties;

 (34) pension and other postretirement benefit assumption changes;

 (35) inability to protect our intellectual property or avoid infringement claims;

 (36) acquisition, integration, growth, disposition, or reorganization difficulties;

 (38) MetLife, Inc.’s Board of Directors influence over the outcome of stockholder votes through the voting provisions of the MetLife Policyholder Trust; and

 (39) legal- and corporate governance-related effects on business combinations.

-MetLife, Inc. will not publicly correct or update any forward-looking statements if MetLife, Inc. believes it is not likely to achieve them or for any other reasons.
-Please consult any further disclosures MetLife, Inc. makes on related subjects in reports to the U.S. Securities and Exchange Commission.
+MetLife, Inc. does not undertake any obligation to publicly correct or update any forward-looking statement if MetLife, Inc. later becomes aware that such statement is not likely to be achieved.
+Please consult any further disclosures MetLife, Inc. makes on related subjects in subsequent reports to the U.S. Securities and Exchange Commission.